|Title:||Experimental Education Research Training (ExpERT)|

 Goldring, E., Cravens, X. C., Murphy, J., Elliott, S. N., Carson, B., & Porter, A. C. (2007).
 The Evaluation of Principals: What and How do States and Districts Assess Leadership?
 New York: Wallace Foundation.

 Goldring, E., Huff, J. T., May, H., & Camburn, E. (2008).
 School context and individual characteristics: What influences what principals really do?
 Journal of Educational Administration, 46(3): 332–352.

 Goldring, E., Porter, A., Murphy, J., Elliott, S. N., & Cravens, X. C. (2007).
 Assessing Learning-Centered Leadership: Connections to Research, Professional Standards, and Current Practices.
 New York: Wallace Foundation.

-Graham, S., Morphy, P., Harris, K. R., Mason, L., Saddler, B., & Moran, S. (in press).
+Graham, S., Morphy, P., Harris, K. R., Mason, L., Saddler, B., & Moran, S. (2003).
 Primary grade teachers' instructional adaptations for poorer spellers: A national survey.
 American Educational Research Journal.

 Jenkins, J. R., Zumeta, R. O., Dupree, O., & Johnson, K. (2005).
 Measuring gains in reading ability with passage reading fluency.
 Learning Disabilities Research and Practice, 20 (4), 245–253.

 Lane, K. L., Harris, K. R., Graham, S., Weisenbach, J., Brindle, M., & Morphy, P. (2008).
 The effects of self-regulated strategy development on the writing performance of second grade students.
 Journal of Special Education, 41 (4), 234–253.